 Philadelphia Museum of Art and Water Works

 The combination of the Philadelphia Museum of Art and Water Works is one of the most iconic views in Philadelphia.
-And, in the spring, it’s given pops of pink by the cherry trees that dot the area near the Azalea Garden, the Fountain of Sea Horses, and the west side of the museum.
+And, in the spring, it’s given pops of pink by the trees that dot the area near the Azalea Garden, the Fountain of Sea Horses, and the west side of the museum.

 North 21st Street